OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_ha.md

 ## Step 4.
 Upgrade the Leader

-Follow Steps 4 to 9 described in the [Upgrading Single Front-end Deployments]({{% relref "upgrading_single#upgrade-single" %}}) guide in the HA leader.
+Upgrade the leader Front-end as described in steps 4 to 9 of [Upgrading Single Front-end]({{% relref "upgrading_single" %}}).

-Afterwards, create a database backup to replicate the upgraded state to the followers:
+Then, create a database backup to replicate the upgraded state to the followers:

 ```default
 $ onedb backup